-The government has announced two new measures that are relevant to the operation of the research and development (R&D) tax relief regimes (the Small and Medium Sized Enterprise (SME) R&D tax relief scheme and the R&D Expenditure Credit (RDEC) scheme).
+The government has announced two new measures in relation to the research and development (R&D) tax relief regimes.

-The government has listened to the views of R&D relief claimants in looking to extend and modernise the reliefs to include data and cloud computing costs as qualifying expenditure, as well as ensuring that tax relief remains effectively targeted.
-It is hoped that the new consultation will lead to constructive changes to the rules in a reasonable timeframe.
+The government has listened to the views of claimants in looking to extend and modernise the reliefs to include data and cloud computing costs as qualifying expenditure, ensuring consistency of relief, independent of how a company accesses software.